mendozg/electrum_brm/electrum_brm/plugins/coldcard/README.md

 from transaction preview dialog (when this plugin is owner of the wallet).
 That PSBT is then signed on the Coldcard (again using MicroSD both ways).
-The result is a ready-to-transmit bitcoin transaction, which can be transmitted using Tools > Load Transaction > From File in Electrum or really any tool.
+The result is a ready-to-transmit bitraam transaction, which can be transmitted using Tools > Load Transaction > From File in Electrum or really any tool.

 <https://coldcardwallet.com>